tibbsm/mytab/README.md

 # Custom New Chrome Tab

-A Chrome extension for cutomizibg the default new tab page with a text area for a short note.
+A Chrome extension for customizing the default new tab page with a text area for a short note.